kubernetes/community/keps/sig-node/0014-runtime-class.md

 to avoid the churn of recreating the rejected pod.
 Still other features maybe be applied in slightly different configurations, as is the case with capabilities today (the default set is not well-defined), and `privileged` containers.
-By raising these properties to the control plane errors can be surfaced much earlier, and configuration can be made explicit.
+By raising these properties to the control plane errors can be surfaced much earlier (admission), and configuration can be made explicit.

 The second problem that RuntimeClass addresses is supporting multiple runtimes in a cluster, or even on the same node.
 [Sandboxes][] are the primary motivator for this right now, with both Kata